Battery Capacity Calculator

 Understanding Battery Capacity Calculations

-Our battery capacity calculator helps you estimate how long your battery will last based on your specific power usage.
-By considering variables like battery voltage, discharge rate, chemistry, and inverter losses, the tool delivers reliable, real-world performance predictions.
+Our calculator estimates how long your battery will last based on voltage, discharge rate, chemistry, and inverter losses.
+Perfect for solar, EV, and backup systems.

 Key Calculation Factors